Neuroarchitecture and Feng Shui: the overlap of an ancient art and an emerging science

 This is just one study looking at the stress-inducing aspects of architectural design.
 Researchers are now starting to look beyond the more obvious links between our lived spaces and health, as previously mentioned, and now asking questions like:

-Consider how much time we spend in office buildings, stores, schools, our own homes, and how climate change might impact this amount of time, and urbanization, in the future.
+Consider how much time we spend in office buildings, stores, schools, our own homes, and how urbanization and climate change might impact this in the future.
+Consider the implications for urban planning, architecture, and landscape design.

 If we contrast spaces we’ve been in that have made us feel at ease, restful and restored, such as near a tall window with views of a garden beyond, with spaces that have made us feel stressed and anxious, such as a low-ceilinged parking garage with flickering fluorescent lighting, the sea of concrete, and reverberating car noises, we can recall the feelings experienced in each – but may not have attributed those directly to a physiological shift in the body.
 When, in truth, that’s exactly what happens: your body’s reaction to your surroundings drives hormonal shifts that in turn may cause, or reduce, our risks of developing various diseases and conditions like Parkinson’s, depression, anxiety, and Alzheimer’s.